-The institutional foodservices certificate programs have been designed in cooperation with the institutional foodservices industries in the Tucson area.
-A curriculum has been established to develop skills for new entrants into the food industry and to enhance skills of those persons currently involved in institutional food preparation.
-The program certificate options utilize the career-ladder concept which means that a student may smoothly progress from the basic certificate requiring 17-19 credit hours to the advanced certificate requiring 15 additional hours for a program total of 32-34 credit hours.
-Program flexibility allows for a cooperative education specialty course to meet specific educational demands for career advancement and contains a course sequence that provides graduates a suitable background for further study in the institutional food industry.
+Basic and advanced certificates are available to develop skills for new entrants into the foodservice industry and to further the skills of those individuals currently employed in the field.
 Specific topics in the curriculum include the basic principles of nutrition, safety and sanitary conditions.
-Also included are the principles of menu preparation, techniques of quantity food production, special techniques as they relate to nutrition and food related areas and an analysis of purchasing and production methods in the expanded areas of the foodservice industry.
+Also included are the principles of menu preparation, techniques of quantity food production, special techniques as they relate to nutrition and food-related areas, and an analysis of purchasing and production methods in the expanded areas of the foodservice industry.
+Additionally, several general education courses emphasizing communication, human relations, and basic skills round out the program.